Jane Turner is a senior lecturer for the Theatre and Performance Practice BA (Hons) with The Cass.

 - Performance as a part of Quantum² with Richard Hoadley, Jane Turner, Gareth Stuart, Anne Pidcock, Elsa Petit, Gregoire a Meyer, Gwen Jones, Natacha Bisarre, sculptor Melissa Murray, Sensations Festival, Chelmsford, September 28, 2013

-(2013) Principia is a performance work written by Tyrone Landau, with performers (Tim Taylor and Jane Turner) and philosophers based on Principia Mathematica by Alfred North Whitehead & Bertrand Russell.
+- (2013) Principia is a performance work written by Tyrone Landau, with performers (Tim Taylor and Jane Turner) and philosophers based on Principia Mathematica by Alfred North Whitehead & Bertrand Russell.
 In collaboration with the London School of Philosophers at Conway Hall, 20th February 2013.
-At the SPARKS event 13th November 2013 Facility Centre for Creative Research for the.
+At the SPARKS event 13th November 2013 Facility Centre for Creative Research.

 - Performance at Musichoreography: duets for dancers and instrumentalists, Kings Place, London, April 14 2013